mihai-burduselu/Survey-Offline-First/README.md

 # Survey-Offline-First

-Check the demo on https://www.youtube.com/watch?v=Ns4avGjc4js&feature=youtu.be How to run
+Video with a demo on https://www.youtube.com/watch?v=Ns4avGjc4js&feature=youtu.be

+How to run
 =====================
 Open etouches API.sln => Start (F5) =>